HosnaJabbari/Knotty/README.md

 Instructions for usage are in the READMEs of the respective subdirectories.

 ### Installation:
-Requirements: A compiler that supports C++11 standard and CMake version 3.1 or greater.
+Requirements: A compiler that supports C++11 standard (tested with g++ version 4.7.2 or higher)  and CMake version 3.1 or greater.

 [CMake](https://cmake.org/install/) version 3.1 or greater must be installed in a way that CCJ can find it.
 To test if your Mac or Linux system already has CMake, you can type into a terminal: